augupta/React/README.md

 # Modern way of writing React : Functions with Hooks : function(props, state){}
 # Older way : Class

+# whenever using {} under return statement, it means bracket needs js variable which could be EX: this.state.name

 #
 // ReactDOM.render(